gatsbyjs/gatsby/docs/docs/themes/api-reference.md

 ## Configuration

 Similarly to plugins, you can access options that are passed to your theme.
-You can use this to allow make filesystem sourcing configurable, accepting different nav menu items, or change branding colors from the default.
+You can use this to make filesystem sourcing configurable, accept different nav menu items, or change branding colors from the default.

 ```js:title=gatsby-config.js
 module.exports = {